Skip to content

 Yes.
 I am a fully bilingual clinical counsellor and offer sessions in both English and Portuguese (Brazil).
 Many immigrants and expats find it significantly easier to process complex emotions, cultural adaptation, and trauma in their native language.

-What is the difference between a CCC and a Psychologist?
+What is the difference between a Counsellor CCC and a Psychologist?

 A Canadian Certified Counsellor (CCC) holds a Master's degree in Counselling Psychology and focuses on talk therapy, emotional regulation, and mental health support.
 A Psychologist typically holds a Ph.D. and can formally diagnose mental health conditions and conduct psychological testing.
 Both provide highly effective, evidence-based therapy.